 Where to Shop and What to buy in Hoi An, Vietnam

-There are a lot of things you can and should buy while in Hoi An and here are some of the popular souvenirs to get in Hoi An.
+There are a lot of things you can and should buy while in Hoi An and here are some of the popular souvenirs and things to buy in Hoi An..

 - Leather Goods – Shoes, Bags, Wallets